Leave your contact details and Get 3 Live Classes for Free

 AP® Score Calculators and Site & Situation Queries

 Students can use the Legacy Online School’s score calculator.
 Our calculator is updated according to the latest College Board’s requirements and recommendations.
 The AP score the calculator provides is as close as possible to the real exam score.
-We have also gathered common queries related to the site and situation below:

 Where Can Students Find Additional Resources for Site and Situation?